s-sameer/kubernetes-tutorial/notes.md

     - labels: Key-value pairs that can be used to categorize and organize the resource
   - spec: Describes the desired state of the resource.

+What is a ReplicaSet?
+- A ReplicaSet is a fundamental Kubernetes resource which ensures that a specified number of pod replicas are running at any given time.
+- It maintains the desired state by automatically creating or deleting Pods to match the specified replica count...providing high availability, fault tolerance, and scalability for your applications.
+- Components of a ReplicaSet:
+  - apiVersion: Specifies the API version (e.g., apps/v1).
+  - kind: Identifies the resource type (ReplicaSet).
+  - metadata: Contains metadata such as name, labels, and annotations
+  - spec: Defines the desired state, including:
+    - replicas: Number of desired Pod replicas.
+    - selector: Defines how the ReplicaSet identifies the Pods it manages using labels.
+    - template: Specifies the Pod template used to create new Pods.
+- To create a ReplicaSet: Create a YAML file with the specifications of the ReplicaSet and apply it
+- While ReplicaSets are crucial for maintaining the number of Pod replicas, they are rarely used directly in modern Kubernetes workflows.
+- Instead, Deployments are used to manage ReplicaSets, providing a higher level of abstraction and additional features like rolling updates and rollbacks.